bespoyasov/bespoyasov/README.md

 Hi!
 I'm Alex 👋

 I'm a developer, speaker, and mentor.
-Currently living in Sweden 🇸🇪, working at [0+X](https://0x.se) 👨‍💻, and posting to the [blog](https://github.com/bespoyasov/www) ✍️
+Currently living in Sweden 🇸🇪 and working at [0+X](https://0x.se) 👨‍💻

+I help companies release and maintain their projects, mentor and teach students software development and system architecture, and collect my experience in the [blog](https://github.com/bespoyasov/www) ✍️

-## Recent Projects 🧑‍💻
+## Recent Personal Projects 🧑‍💻

 I have mostly worked on educational projects lately: